GBp16/Gbp16/README.md

-## "Hello, how are you?
-My name is Gaby, I'm 16 years old and I'm a programming student.
+## "Hello.
 This is my profile, and I'm happy to invite you to take a look.
 Feel free to explore and I hope you like what you see! 😊"

 <hr>